GuidovdRiet/state-of-nature-website-2020/src/pages/houseRules/index.md

 ---
 templateKey: "house-rules"
-path: /rules
+path: /houserules
-title: House rules
+title: About our values
 ---